If you have certain forms of periodic fever syndrome or Still’s disease, your doctor may suggest treatment with Ilaris.

 Does Ilaris weaken the immune system?

-Yes, Ilaris works by weakening your immune system.
+Yes, Ilaris works by lowering the activity of your immune system.

-Certain side effects of Ilaris, such as infections, are caused by Ilaris weakening your immune system.
+Certain side effects of Ilaris, such as infections, can be due to Ilaris’s immune system-lowering activity.
 Ilaris could also make an existing infection worse.
 So it’s important to tell your doctor about any current infections you have before you start treatment with Ilaris.

 To learn more, see the “What should be considered before using Ilaris?” section directly below.
 You can also talk with your pharmacist or doctor if you have other questions about Ilaris and how it may affect you.